m1waterman88/rust_lessons/README.md

-# Learning the Rust programming language
+# Learning the Rust Programming Language

-Rustacean in the making!
-Pardon our bubbles...
+Rustacean in the making! _Pardon our bubbles..._

 ## Learning resources can be found here:
 * https://www.rust-lang.org/learn